tolgaoa/devdep5g/README.md

 # OAI 5GC and RAN Deployment in K8s

-This is the implementation of the OpenAirInterface 5G core network and gNBSIM RAN in a Kubernetes cluster.
+This is the implementation of the OpenAirInterface 5G core network and gNBSIM RAN in a Kubernetes cluster at a large-scale.
+[WCNC 2022]

 The steps are given below from start to finish in order to replicate a sample deployment.